 - The breaking of treaties is seen clearly in many nations whose loyalty is dictated, not by covenant or treaty among sovereigns, but by the sovereign and universal globalization of the market.
 Modern treaties are not worth the paper on which they are written if the “god” Mammon reigns!

-A central concern in the book of Amos, and in all the biblical teaching about society, is that God has a passionate concern for justice for all, especially the poor, the weak and the oppressed members of society.
-God demands justice in the nation!
+A central concern in the book of Amos, and in all the biblical teaching about society, is that God has a passionate concern for justice for all—especially the poor, the weak and the oppressed members of society.
+God demands justice in

 The fast or worship that pleases our God is accompanied by acts of mercy and justice toward the poor, the broken and the oppressed.
 Furthermore, such true worship has the great promises of God’s blessings.
 The prophet Isaiah continues: